Productivity¶

 Safe resampling¶

 - The look-ahead bias is an ongoing threat when working with array data, especially on multiple time frames.
 Using Pandas alone is strongly discouraged because it's not aware that financial data mainly involves bars where timestamps are opening times and events can happen at any time between bars, and thus falsely assumes that timestamps denote the exact time of an event.
-In vectorbtpro, there is an entire collection of functions and classes for resampling and analyzing data in a safe way!
+In VBT, there is an entire collection of functions and classes for resampling and analyzing data in a safe way!

 Tutorial